Kansas Sports Betting

 The Kansas sports betting law took effect on July 1st, 2022, but it took additional time for the KS Racing & Gaming Commission and the KS Lottery to approve additional regulations, issue licenses to operators, and set a firm launch date.

-Attorney General Derek Schmidt rejected some of the regulations and sent them back to the lottery for further adjustments, but he approved the revisions within a few days to keep Kansas on its aggressive launch timeline.
+Attorney General Derek Schmidt rejected some of the regulations, but he quickly approved the revisions to keep Kansas on its aggressive launch timeline.

 Key Kansas Sports Betting Regulations